SilverLineFramework/applauncher-runtime/README.md

 ## Application Settings

-User-facing settings are defined in `settings.yaml`.
+User-facing settings are defined in `conf/settings.yaml`.
 This is what you will want to edit most of the time.
-Internal settings are kept in the `.appsettings.yaml`, which will be more relevant if you wish to change internal runtime behavior.
+Internal settings are kept in the `conf/.appsettings.yaml`, which will be more relevant if you wish to change internal runtime behavior.

 Most settings are related to how modules are started using a **module launcher**.
 A module launcher is the implementation of a particular way of starting modules.
 For example, a module launcher can start python programs inside a container and instantiate a docker client to do so.
 Different launchers can be implemented.
-A module launcher factory (LauncherContext) instantiates launchers based on `.appsettings.yaml`.
+A module launcher factory (LauncherContext) instantiates launchers based on `conf/.appsettings.yaml`.

+## Container Images for Launchers

+Launchers use custom images to startup modules.
+The `containers` folders has the build files for these images.
+The images created here are then used in the `launcher.docker.image` setting for the corresponding laucher config in `conf/.appsettings.yaml`.